zvercodebender/community-plugins/deployit-udm-plugins/utility-plugins/personal-credentials-plugin/README.md

 # Configuration #

-The activation of the personal credential is trigggered per environment using the *overrideHostCredentials* property.
+The activation of the personal credential is triggered per environment using the *overrideHostCredentials* property.
 Two kinds of configuration are actually supported:
 	* unique credentials for all hosts
 	* per OS credential